ExLibrisGroup/primo-explore-package/VIEW_CODE/css/README.md

 -  Run `gulp app-css --view <your-view/folder code>` for example:
         `gulp app-css --view Auto1`
 -  A new file will be created on your package css directory named: `app-colors.css`
--  This file will eventually contain all of the primo-explore theme color definition We will continue to add more color definitions to extend this ability
+-  This file will eventually contain all of the primo-explore theme color definitions.
+    We will continue to add more color definitions to extend this ability
 - Refresh your browser to see the changes take affect
-- For example, for the following colr.json file:
+- For example, for the following colors.json file:

 ```
 {